-End-game looms for South Africa's Zuma
+End game looms for South Africa's Zuma

-JOHANNESBURG (Reuters) - African National Congress leader Cyril Ramaphosa will outline “progress” on the question of President Jacob Zuma’s future on Wednesday, South Africa’s parliament speaker said, amid persistent speculation a deal is in the works for him to resign.
+JOHANNESBURG (Reuters) - African National Congress (ANC) leader Cyril Ramaphosa said on Wednesday that he was holding direct talks with Jacob Zuma over a transition of power, the strongest indication to date that the South African president will step down after years of scandal.

 Zuma, in power since 2009 and beset by corruption allegations, has been in a weakened position since Deputy President Ramaphosa replaced him as ANC leader in December.
+Ramaphosa has talked of a transition of power since he took over as leader of the ANC.

-The 75-year-old has been South Africa’s most controversial president since the end of white-minority rule in 1994, overseeing a tumultuous nine years marked by economic decline and numerous allegations of corruption.
+The 75-year-old Zuma has been South Africa’s most controversial president since the end of white-minority rule in 1994, overseeing a tumultuous nine years marked by economic decline and numerous allegations of corruption.

+In a statement, Ramaphosa said he and Zuma began the talks on Tuesday night and hoped to conclude their discussions and report back to country “in coming days” - the first official confirmation of the talks between the two leaders.

+Ramaphosa said the process was an opportunity to conclude the matter without causing discord in the country.

+“This is a challenging time for our country.
+Both President Zuma and myself are aware that our people want and deserve closure.
+The constructive process we have embarked on offers the greatest opportunity to conclude this matter without discord or division.”

+The rand, which has tended to strengthen on signs that Zuma could step down early, was slightly weaker on Wednesday as traders awaited clarity on the political drama.

-The ANC had scheduled an urgent meeting for Wednesday evening of its national executive - which has the power to instruct Zuma to resign - but postponed it late on Tuesday after “constructive” talks between Zuma and Ramaphosa.
+Ramaphosa said following progress made at the talks between him and Zuma, the ANC had pushed back an urgent meeting scheduled for Wednesday evening of its national executive, which has the power to instruct Zuma to resign.

 The delay increased speculation that a deal for Zuma to resign had been ironed out.
 Times Live, an online news service, quoted sources as saying Zuma would resign as soon as a list of preconditions had been finalised.